munificent/game-programming-patterns/book/bytecode.markdown

     In fact, you'll often end up using *both* patterns.
 The tool you use to generate bytecode will internally have some tree of objects that represent the code.
 This is exactly what the interpreter pattern gives you.

     In order to compile that to bytecode, you'll recursively walk the tree, just like you do to *interpret* it with the interpreter pattern.
-The *only* difference is that instead of executing a primitive piece of behavior immediately, you'll generate the bytecode instruction to perform it later.
+The *only* difference is that instead of executing a primitive piece of behavior immediately, you'll output the bytecode instruction to perform that later.

 * The [Lua](http://www.lua.org/) programming language is the most widely-used scripting language in games.
 It's implemented internally as a very compact register-based bytecode VM.

+* My own little scripting language [Wren](https://github.com/munificent/wren) is a simple stack-based bytecode interpreter.